dersimn/HelloARM/README.md

 To build `amd64` targeted Docker images, you can simply setup an automated build from GitHub on Docker Hub.
 Whenever you push a new commit to GitHub, Docker Hub will pull it and build a new Docker image for you.

-For `armhf` (Raspberry Pi), there's no such system yet, but according to hypriot and Pradipta Kumar, there's a workaround using Travis CI.
+For `armhf` (Raspberry Pi), there's no such system yet, but according to *hypriot* and *Pradipta Kumar*, there's a workaround using Travis CI.
 Hypriot [claims][1] it is easy as long as there's a QEMU binary for Intel plattforms included in the Docker image (travis is running on Intel only).
 However, there aren't many trustworthy Docker images _targeted for ARM architecture_, that would include a non-ARM binary for Intel hardware.
 Pradipta Kumar describes [a workaround][2] which involves downloading the missing binary and installing an alternative version of Docker CE, since it is not (yet) possible to inject the missing binary during a `docker build`.